Placement and Allocation of Virtual Network Functions: Multi-dimensional Case: System model

 We consider a set of network functions denoted by $\Phi$.
 Each flow needs to be processed by one or more network functions.
+We assume that flows can get processed by all required network functions at the same VNF-node.
+This has the potential of reducing the overhead of maintaining flow state across VNF-nodes and can be realized by the NFV architecture \cite{Introduction2012}, which allows hosting different types of network functions at the same VNF-node.
 The set of network functions required by flow $f$ is denoted by $\Phi_f$.
 The set of flows that require network function $\phi \in \Phi$ is denoted as $\F(\phi)$.
 Each VNF-node $v \in \V$ can host one or more network functions.
 We use $\mathcal{R}$ to denote the set of resource types at VNF-nodes (e.g., memory, CPU, and I/O), with $R = |\R|$.
 Each network function $\phi$ requires $\beta_\phi^r$ units of resource $r \in \R$ to process one unit of a network flow.
 The traffic rate $\lambda_f$ of each flow can be split and can be processed at multiple VNF-nodes.
 We use $x_f^v$ to denote the portion of flow $f$ that is assigned to VNF-node $v$ and use $\boldsymbol{X}(\V) \in \mathcal{R}^{F \times V}$ to denote the assignment matrix.
+In Table~\ref{table:symbols}, we summarize the main notations that will be used in the problem formulation.

 As we mentioned earlier, the benefits of processed traffic can be harnessed from fully processed flows, i.e., flows that have all of their traffic fully processed at VNF-nodes.
 Hence, when a flow traverses VNF-nodes and there are sufficient resources on these VNF-nodes to process all of its rate, i.e., $\sum_{v \in \V_f \cap \U} x_f^v \geq \lambda_f$, then the flow is counted as a processed flow.
 Therefore, the total fully processed traffic for a subset of VNF-nodes $\U \subseteq \V$ can be expressed as follows: